Manuscript reading room

 © ULB

-In the manuscript reading room on the first floor ready requests are issued for use in the (manuscript) reading room.
-There is also a small reference library and individual workstations for the use of valuable materials under supervision.
+In the manuscript reading room on the first floor valuable materials are issued for use under supervision.
+There are individual workstations, a small reference library and a microform scanner.

 Contact